Magicwangs/PaperRead/DETECTION/Cascade_R_CNN.md

 ###  KeyWord
 - a single detector can only be optimal for a single quality level.
-- the output of a detector trained with a certain IoU threshold **is a good distribution to train** the detector of **the next higher IoU** threshold.
+- the output of a detector trained with a certain IoU threshold ==is a good distribution to train== the detector of **the next higher IoU** threshold.
 -  the resampling procedure of the Cascade R-CNN does not aim to mine hard negatives.
 Instead, by **adjusting bounding boxes**, each stage aims to find a good set of close false positives for training the next stage.

 ### Detail